openstack-k8s-operators/dataplane-operator/README.md

 OpenStack services and workloads.

-See [contributing](https://openstack-k8s-operators.github.io/dataplane-operator/dev) for notes for developers and contributors, running the operator, building the documentation, etc.
+See [contributing](https://openstack-k8s-operators.github.io/dataplane-operator/dev) for notes for developers and contributors, running the operator, building the documentation, etc

 See [design](https://openstack-k8s-operators.github.io/dataplane-operator/#_data_plane_design) for details about the dataplane design.